-Starting at SDL iOS v5.0 and above, a new powerful built-in logging framework was designed to make debugging easier.
+A powerful built-in logging framework is available to make debugging your SDL app easier.
 It provides many of the features common to other 3rd party logging frameworks for iOS and can be used by your own app as well.
 We recommend that your app's integration with SDL provide logging using this framework rather than any other 3rd party framework your app may be using or

 NSLog.
 This will consolidate all SDL related logs in a common format and to common destinations.